kiteflo/Android_ActivityCommunication/README.md

 Android Activity communication
 =================================

+Disclaimer: application has not been intended to be used for beauty-screen-contest...so figure on the code and not the crappy UI! ;)

 Passing values between Android activities sometimes just feels like fucking pain in the ass.
 You can use a global context but this somehow feels "dirty" as using a global session pretty much reminds me of first Servlet engineering when discovering the session context in terms of "cool, I can put anything there...".

 This Mini Codebase chalks out a clear way (the Android recommended way of so called "inter-activity-communication") - and it's really simple, you just need to know how this basically should work.
 And yes, I know: there is an "excellent" Android documentation in place but unfortunately these guys always treat the one-way-communication case only in terms of ActivityA notifies/launches ActivityB but there is no example chalking out the whole roundtrip...well, here is.